1979 British Virgin Islands general election: Results

 The Virgin Islands Party won all four of the seats it contested.
 Still short of being able to form a government, they moved to secure the loyalty of Oliver Cills (who had previously been a member of the VI Democratic Party), giving them a majority with which to form a government.

 The victory of the Virgin Islands Party with just 733 votes and a 27.8% share of the vote are both record lows for a general election in the British Virgin Islands.

 Candidates who were elected for the first time included future Chief Minister, Cyril Romney, and future Minister, Omar Hodge, who would hold his seat for the next 32 years (the third longest such span in British Virgin Islands politics).

 The defeat of Q.W.
 Osborne in the 5th District signalled the end of the VI Democratic Party.
 Following the elections, the United Party was the only party left in existence from the 1967 general election.

 By constituency

+Oliver Cills (3rd District, Virgin Islands Party), Terrance B. Lettsome (7th District, Virgin Islands Party), and Willard Wheatley (8th District, United Party) were elected unopposed.